 The Plan of Operation is found in the Texas Administrative Code, Title 28, Chapter 5, Subchapter E. TWIA, with assistance from TDI, is undertaking a comprehensive review and update of the Plan of Operation.
 The revised Plan will be more concise and easier to use.
-Staff presented an update to the Board of Directors at the quarterly meeting in December noting the completion of the first phase of revisions to the Plan, including removing redundancies, reorganizing, clarifying certain language, improving overall readability, and incorporating statutory changes.
+Staff completed the first phase of revisions to the Plan in late 2014 and presented an update to the Board of Directors at the quarterly meeting in February.
+Revisions to date included removing redundancies, reorganizing, clarifying certain language, improving overall readability, and incorporating statutory changes.